Restaurant guest feedback ON THE LINE HERO

 Use this template to ask your guests about their experiences in your restaurant.
 These survey questions will give you the data you need to make informed changes and improve the overall dining experience.

 When guests post reviews on websites like Yelp or Facebook, potential guests will likely read at least a handful of them.
 Establishing and following a customer feedback strategy is crucial to keeping customer communication open.
-Additionally, developing a plan for responding to negative reviews can prevent you from losing potential customers to a disgruntled Yelper.
-Also, if your Yelp score increases by one star, you could see a 5-9% increase in revenue.
+You can further this strategy by developing a plan for responding to negative reviews.
+This plan can prevent you from losing potential customers to a disgruntled Yelper

-Whether you opened last week or have been around for 10 years, you can start your new feedback initiative today by simply asking your guests for their comments.
-There’s no standard method for asking for customer feedback or reviews, but here are some suggestions.
+Whether you opened last week or have been around for 10 years, you can implement a customer feedback initiative today by simply asking your guests for their comments about your dining experience.
+There’s no standard method for obtaining customer feedback or guest reviews, but below are a variety of ways to collect feedback.

 A well-timed apology coupled with a special offer can turn a negative experience into a positive one, and most importantly, it can prevent a guest from writing a negative Yelp review when they get home.